raspberrypilearning/getting-started-with-mu/en/step_6.md

 SyntaxError: EOL while scanning string literal
 ```

-Mu will highlight code which it recognises as incorrect.
+Mu will highlight code that it recognises as incorrect.

 ![mu highlights error](images/mu_error.PNG)

 ### Checking

-At any point while you're coding, you can also click the **Check** button to ask Mu to check your code for errors and provide advice.
+At any point while you're coding, you can also get help advice from Mu without running your code: click the **Check** button to ask Mu to check your code for errors.

 ![mu code check](images/mu_check.PNG)

-When you have fixed an error, click **Check** again to see if the problem disappears.
+When you have fixed an error, click **Check** again to see if the problem has disappeared.

 ### Debugging

-Unfortunately not all problems with code are syntax errors (which Mu usually recognises).
+Unfortunately, not all problems with code are syntax errors (which Mu usually recognises).
 Some errors in your code will be **bugs**, meaning your program runs fine, but it doesn't do what you want it to do.

-Mu has a debugger that allows you to step through your code line by line and look at what it is doing.
+Mu has a debugger that allows you to step through your code line by line and look at what each line is doing.
 Let's try it out!

 --- task ---